kaz-utashiro/Getopt-EX-Hashed/README.md

 - **use\_keys**

-    Because hash keys are protected by `Hash::Util::lock_keys`, accessing non-existing member causes an error.
+    Because hash keys are protected by `Hash::Util::lock_keys`, accessing non-existent member causes an error.
 Use this function to declare new member key before use.

         $obj->use_keys( qw(foo bar) );